wearesort/sort-wearesort/_our-blog/2019-01-03-prepare-for-no-deal-brexit-with-sort.md

 Focussing on operational outcomes resulted in us implementing quick, lightweight technical and non-technical solutions to validate whether or not they could achieve the desired outcomes.

-**Desired outcome:** _ensuring these Central Government department teams could continue operating business-as-usual after 29 March 2019 in a “no-deal” Brexit scenario._
+{% include block-quote.html quote="Ensuring these Central Government department teams could continue operating business-as-usual after 29 March 2019 in a “no-deal” Brexit scenario." title="Desired outcome" %}

 Within just 2 weeks, we delivered working software very quickly and were validating these solutions through our cycle of real user testing, measuring improvements, learning from them and iterating.